 I am a major fan of nostalgia.
-On this page, you’ll find links to my posts about classic video games, stories I’ve written, and a healthy heap of my most recent hobby – crayon art!
-If you like what you see, I encourage you to “like” my posts, leave a reply, and subscribe/follow this section so you can stay up-to-date with my latest content!
+On this page, you’ll find links to my posts about classic video games, stories I’ve written, and a healthy heap of my most recent hobby – art!
+If you’re enjoying what you see, I encourage you to “like” my posts, leave a reply, and subscribe/follow this section so you can stay up-to-date with my latest content!

 Making all of this content takes a lot of energy and work!
 If you’re feeling generous and would like to support my projects, consider “buying me a coffee” or two or ten from the following website: